huilinghe19/sardana_practise/jive/Readme.md

 6. How to use the PySerial source code:
 I have downloaded the code:http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/PySerialLine/.

-There is a "PySerial.py" file. but no xmi file.
-So I use "python PySerial.py test" to open the PySerial DS.
-It works.
+An "PySerial.py" file can be found, but no xmi file.
+So I tried to use "python PySerial.py test" to open the PySerial DS.
+It does not work at the first time, because this file is created by the old pogo version, so some sentences and structure can not be availble now.
+Then I change something in the old "PySerial.py" and save the new "PySerial.py".
+At the end, "python PySerial.py test" works and the PySerial DS can be available.

-But if I want to change something in the PySerial.py file, I must be careful to use the original format which I think is from the old version of POGO.
+When you want to change something in the old "PySerial.py" file, you must be careful to use the original format which I think is from the old version of POGO.
+The symbol such as "------->" in front of each sentence must be kept.
+"PyTango.Device_3Impl"  can not be used, "PyTango.Device_4Impl" is the newest version.

-I have used the Write and Read method of PySerial class, Read method works but Write method does not work.
-So i change something in the Write method.
+I have also used the Write and Read method of PySerial class, Read method works but Write method does not work.
+So I have changed something in the Write method.
 Now I can use the new Write method.